 This is a difficult question that may require deep knowledge of the problem domain.
 It is possible to automatically select those features in your data that are most useful or most relevant for the problem you are working on.
 This is a process called feature selection.
 In this post you will discover feature selection, the types of methods that you can use and a handy checklist that you can follow the next time that you need to select features for a machine learning model.
 An Introduction to Feature SelectionPhoto by John Tann, some rights reserved What is Feature Selection Feature selection is also called variable selection or attribute selection.

-It is the automatic selection of attributes in your data (such as columns in tabular data) that are most relevant to the predictive modeling problem you are working on. feature selection… is the process of selecting a subset of relevant features for use in model construction.
+It is the automatic selection of attributes in your data (such as columns in tabular data) that are most relevant to the predictive modeling problem you are working on.
 Take Control By Creating Targeted Lists of Machine Learning Algorithms.
 Any book on machine learning will list and describe dozens of machine learning algorithms.

-The gist of this post is that I put out a one file gist that does all the basics, so that you can play around with it yourself.
-First of all, I would say that deep learning is simply kernel machines whose kernel we learn.
-That’s gross but that’s not totally false. [repost ] Machine learning start here.
+The gist of this post is that I put out a one file gist that does all the basics, so that you can play around with it yourself. [repost ] Machine learning start here.
 Index of /yks/documents/classes/mlbook/pdf.
 Selection: Machine Learning.
 Learn about the most effective machine learning techniques, and gain practice implementing them and getting them to work for yourself.

 By Gregory Piatetsky, @kdnuggets, Sep 20, 2014.
 Here is a Machine Learning gem I found on the web: a free online book on Neural Networks and Deep Learning , written by Michael Nielsen, a scientist, writer, and programmer.
 So you wanna try Deep Learning?
 I’m keeping this post quick and dirty, but at least it’s out there.